MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignSelector.md

 [CampaignSelector](./CampaignSelector.md)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns a campaign [iterator](../concepts/iterators.md) based on the selector's selection criteria.
+Returns an  [iterator](../concepts/iterators.md) based on the selector's selection criteria.

 ### Returns
 |Type|Description|
 |-|-
-[CampaignIterator](./CampaignIterator.md)|Iterator that you use to iterate through the campaigns that were selected based on the selector's selection criteria.
+[CampaignIterator](./CampaignIterator.md)|An iterator that you use to iterate through the selected campaigns.

 ## <a name="orderby~string-orderby~"></a>orderBy(string orderBy)
 Returns a selector with the specified ordering applied.

 Specify the `orderBy` parameter in the form, "columnName orderDirection" where:

-- *columnName* is a supported column, see [Supported Columns](#supported-campaign-columns)
+- *columnName* is one of the [supported columns](#supported-campaign-columns)
-- *orderDirection* is the direction to order the results in.
+- *orderDirection* is the order to sort the results in.
 Set to ASC to order the results in ascending order or DESC to order the results in descending order.
 The default is ASC.

 For example, the following call returns campaigns in ascending order by AverageCpc.